BlueBrain/NeuroM/doc/source/quickstart.rst

     stuff = [x for x in nm.iter_neurites(pop, user_func, lambda n : n.type == nm.APICAL_DENDRITE)]

-View morphologies with :mod:`neurom.viewer`
+View morphologies with :mod:`neurom.view`
 -------------------------------------------

 There are also helper functions to  plot a morphology in 2 and 3 dimensions.

-:func:`neurom.viewer.draw` function allows the user to make two and three-dimensional plots of neurites, somata and morphologies.
+:func:`neurom.view` function allows the user to make two and three-dimensional plots of neurites, somata and morphologies.
 It also has a dendrogram morphology plotting mode.

 Extract morphometrics into JSON files